Baffle Creek, Queensland: History

 The area on Baffle Creek was first settled in 1908 by Prussian and German immigrants who were recruited by Apostle.
 H. F. Niemeyer of the Apostolic Church of Queensland in Hatton Vale near Ipswich.
 The government land orders they had expected to receive were not available, so they had to wait for six months living on a hill that they called Wartburg meaning waiting place.

 In 1911, a sugar mill was built by Albert Kleinschmidt (who had another sugar mill in Bundaberg).
 The mill produced brown sugar which was taken elsewhere for further refining.
 The mill was closed in 1919 as it was not a successful venture.

 Wartburg State School opened on 11 August 1913.

 In 1921, a shop storeroom off the Coast Road was remodelled to become St Paul's Lutheran Church.
 It was officially opened on Sunday 17 July 1921.
 It was 10 mi from Rosedale near the Baffle Creek.
 It is on the south-western corner of the Coast Road and Bayfield Road leading to the creek (24.5045°S 151.9299°E).
 The church bell was installed in 1923.
 The church was enlarged and the bell tower was remodelled in 1947.

-In the 2011 census, the population of Baffle Creek was too low to separately report and was aggregated with the neighbouring locality of Deepwater which had a reported population of 548 people.